-2 LAN (PoE) Port: Connect via a Gigabit Ethernet switch to compatible receiver to transmit data, and to a PC/laptop to control the unit via WebGUI.
+2 LAN (PoE) Port: Connect via a Gigabit Ethernet switch to compatible transmitters to receive video and data, or to a PC/laptop to control the unit via WebGUI.

 Note: This unit can be powered directly by the connected Gigabit Ethernet switch if it provides PoE (802.3af).